SreehariC/Stock_Market_Predictor/README.md

 # Stock_Market_Predictor
+Made a model that predicts next day's close price given the current day's open, high ,low ,Adj close and volume.
+Used LSTM and Linear Regression to do the above time series analysis to get good results!

 Due credit has been given to all the references in comp4-finalday.ipynb There are 3 pynb files which we have submitted.
 The 4 files are as follows :
 1) comp4-finalday.ipynb